Button to scroll to the top of the page.

 Application Deadline (Fall admission ONLY): December 1st

-Before beginning your application, review the Graduate School’s general admission requirements: Graduate and International Admissions We recruit for the doctoral program only; master’s applicants will not be considered.
+Before beginning your application, review the Graduate School’s general admission requirements: Office of Graduate Admissions We recruit for the doctoral program only; master’s applicants will not be considered.
 We admit students in the Fall semester ONLY.

 Application: Complete the on-line application at ApplyTexas which opens in mid-August.
-Detailed instructions for applying can be found on the Graduate & International Admissions (GIAC) website.
+Detailed instructions for applying can be found on the Office of Graduate Admissions (OGA) website.
 The institutional code for UT Austin is 6882.
 Pay the application fee ($65 for US citizens and permanent residents; $90 for international students).

 Transcripts: Upload a scanned copy of an official transcript from every senior college you have attended.
-Find detailed instructions for uploading transcripts on the GIAC website.
+Find detailed instructions for uploading transcripts on the OGA website.

 For more information about your application, you may contact the program to which you applied.
 Please note, however, that programs operate at a volume that does not always allow them to provide feedback on individual applications or admissions decisions.